CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 Making trades on the decentralized exchange
 ===========================================

-Counterparty allows for *peer-to-peer asset exchange*: users can trade assets with no middleman and no counterparty risk.
-The platform upon which trading is done is Counterparty’s *decentralized exchange*.
+Counterparty supports *peer-to-peer asset exchange*: users can trade assets with no middleman and no counterparty risk.
+The platform upon which trading is done is Counterparty’s *decentralized exchange* and the Bitcoin blockchain.
 In what follows trading on the decentralized exchange will be detailed and explained by means of examples.
 For the purposes of the following
 use-cases: